 What Is Bone Grafting?

 Bone grafting is a treatment used when a patient’s jaw needs additional bone matter.
 Most often, it’s to supply a stable bone structure for dental implants to replace missing teeth.
 In some cases, the bone grafting can be done during the implant procedure itself, but other times, it needs to be a separate treatment.
-Either way, adding bone to weakened jaws is the ideal way to strengthen it for a permanent implantation.
+Either way, adding bone to weakened jaws is the ideal way to strengthen it for permanent implantation.

 Where Does the Bone Come From?